 Find out more about the Bachelor of Science parent structure

-Physiology explains how normal cells, tissues and organs work together to maintain normal body function.
-It provides the foundation on which we build our knowledge about life, so we can recognise problems and develop new treatments
+Physiology explains how cells, tissues and organs work together to maintain normal body function.
+It provides the foundation on which we build our knowledge about life, so we can recognise problems and develop new treatments for disease.

 Early on, you’ll get a broad understanding of the functions and integration of the major organ systems of the body.
 Later courses let you delve into specific topics for in-depth learning.

-If you’re interested in working with animals, we have leading experts across a range of animal-based science disciplines, including animal science, zoology and veterinary science.
-You will work closely with animals and complete courses such as Comparative Physiology, which emphasise how animals and their bodies function and interact with their environment and the challenges in their environment.
+If you’re interested in working with animals, we have leading experts across a range of animal-based sciences, including animal science, zoology and veterinary science.
+You will learn how animals and their bodies function and interact with their environment.

 If you’re keen on human health, you can delve into cellular physiology and also take on a second major in an area such as biochemistry or human nutrition.
-Alternatively, if you’re keen on animals you can focus on whole animal physiology and pair this with a second major in zoology or ecology.
+Alternatively, if you’re keen on animals you can focus on animal physiology and pair this with a second major in zoology, animal science, or ecology.

 You can choose to major in physiology or include physiology as part of another major, especially if it deals with advanced animal or human biology.
 If you’re not sure yet, you can delay your choice of major until the start of your second year, and seek advice to select the appropriate 100-level courses for the majors you are interested in.

 One big advantage of studying physiology at Massey is that you can choose a double major - for example, physiology plus agribusiness, agricultural science, animal science, business studies, biochemistry, chemistry, ecology, exercise and sport science, geography, human nutrition, microbiology, plant biology, psychology or zoology.
 There’s loads of choice.